-You may not have symptoms.
-If you do have symptoms, you may have:
+A woman may not have symptoms.
+Those who do may have:

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Preeclampsia is diagnosed if you have high blood pressure.
+Pre-eclampsia is diagnosed if you have high blood pressure.

 The only way to cure this condition is to deliver the baby.
-The decision to do so depends on many things, such as:
+The decision to do so is based on how far along the pregnancy is.

-If you have had pre-eclampsia in the past, ask your doctor whether you should take aspirin or a calcium supplement.
-These may help prevent this health problem in women who are at risk.
+An aspirin or a calcium supplement may lower the risk of this health problem in women who are at risk.

 The American Congress of Obstetricians and Gynecologists

 Family Doctor—American Academy of Family Physicians

 The Society of Obstetricians and Gynaecologists of Canada